 Companies will break down these steps of the prospecting process into smaller stages and actions to be taken according to their needs.

-Some prospecting techniques have been around for decades, while others are newly developed together with the technologies that make them possible.
+Some of the best prospecting techniques have been around for decades, while others are newly developed together with the technologies that make them possible.

-Below are some well-known and effective sales prospecting techniques.
+Below are ten well-known and effective sales prospecting techniques.

 Making a cold call is never pleasant.
 However, sometimes cold prospects that your research shows to have great potential value will not engage with you themselves, and you are left with no other choice.